 - Provide the student with safe environment that allows him/her the opportunity to reach their goals.

-- Remain flexible and adjust my teaching to the best fit the individual student and to fit
+- Remain flexible and adjust my teaching to the best fit the individual student.

-- The changing abilities and goals of the student.
+- Respond to and support the changing abilities and goals of the student.